airborne-commando/voter-reg-status/README.md

 ## Quick Tips on CSV

+create a text file

+enter it as

+`city,zip,first,last,00/01/1984`

-Edit the city_temp.ODS values with libre office and save the file as a .csv
+save the text file as a .csv file

-Here's How I did this

-A2 will copy =A1
-B2 Will copy =B1
-and so forth.

-=DATE(1970,12,1) for the date as an example (e1)

-E2 will add E1

-=E1+1

-and Will add in a sum

-=SUM(E2)+1

-I encourge you to take a look at the .ODS file.

-For quick generations, take a look at the csv-gen.py

-For reading a file

-`city,zip,first,last,date/of/birth,days,additon to days`

-`city,00000,First,Last,01/01/1970,1,1`
+open the csv file on a csv editor; can be libreoffice-calc or anything else.

+format the dob as a date for MM/DD/YYYY

+then add the cell + 1 for the dob, be sure to make sure it's in date MM/DD/YYYY formatting

+add =E1+1 and you should be able to add the day.

 ---